 Food and Drink

-Enjoy a scratch-made meal at the Soup Spoon Cafe, Tannin, Maru Sushi, DeLuca's, or Beggar's Banquet.
+Enjoy a scratch-made meal at the Soup Spoon Cafe, Tannin, Maru Sushi, or DeLuca's.
 Grab a drink at Zoobie's Tavern, Taps 25, or try one of the 100 beers on tap at HopCat.
 Want more beer?
 Lansing is home to Eaglemonk Brewery, Midtown Brewing Company, and many, many more.
 And if you're more of make-it-yourself type, we've got farmers' markets on practically every corner.